CUCyber/hackpack/checklists/linux.md

 	- `cat /etc/passwd`
 * Change the password for the root account
 	- `which passwd`
-	- `cat [path to passwd]`
+	- `cat <path to passwd>`
-	- `passwd [user]`
+	- `passwd <user>`
 * Check for improper ssh config
 	- `ls ~/.ssh`
 * Check for improper sshd config
 	- `/etc/ssh/sshd_config`
-* Check the crontab (s) for running tasks
+* Check the crontab(s) for running tasks
+	- `crontab -l`
-	- `crontab -e` or `crontab -l`
+	- `crontab -e`
-	- NOTHING SHOULD BE THERE
+	- not much should be there
-* Check with files with wider permissions and setuid
+* Check for files with wide permissions and setuid
-	- sticky bit: `find [dir] -perm -u=s`
+	- sticky bit: `find <dir> -perm -u=s`
-	- `find [dir] -perm -o=w`
+	- world writable: `find <dir> -perm -o=w`
-* Create a report of running services and processes and disable unnecessary processes
+* Create a report of running processes
 	- `ps aux`
-* Create a report of open ports
+* Create a report of running services
 	- `ss -tlnp`
 	- `ss -ulnp`
-* Audit user, groups for invalid entries
+* Audit users and groups for invalid entries
+	- `cat /etc/passwd`
+	- `cat /etc/shadow`
 	- `cat /etc/group`
-* Check mount/nfs if it is running
+* Check mounted filesystems
 	- `lsblk`
-* Install updates
+* Install important system and security updates
-	- update important things, not the whole system
-		+ openssl
-		+ openssh
+	- OpenSSL
+	- OpenSSH
+	- web server
+	- file server
+	- mail server
-		+ * server
+	- DNS server
-		+ kernel (maybe)
+	- Linux kernel (not necessarily to latest major version but to latest security update) - requires reboot
 * Run a full system backup
-	- run script from hackpack
+	- See 'Backups and Restoration' -> 'Simple Backups'
-* Check/Configure '/etc/sudoers' and '/etc/sudoers.d/\*'
+* Check and configure '/etc/sudoers' and '/etc/sudoers.d/\*'
-* Harden the service for your machine
+* Harden the service(s) for your machine
-	- check for misconfigured files
+	- Check for misconfigured files
-* Install/Configure a firewall
+* Install and configure a firewall
+* Check filesystem for proper layout and for any odd files
+	- See 'Filesystem Layout and Locations' -> 'Linux Filesystem Hierarchy'
 * Write an audit report containing changes made

 For all systems:

 * Scan the subnet for running servers

 ### In-Depth Hardening